 I keep cold items cold by packing 3 or 4 small ice packs together with the lunch box in an insulated lunch bag (we use the “Soft Sided” lunch bags by Lands End because they fit both our lunch box and thermos cup nicely).
 I keep hot items hot (like soup, pasta, beans, etc.) by heating them up the morning before school and transferring them to a thermos container, which is designed to keep food hot for up to 5 hours (more on those details here).
 I don’t stress about packing hot and cold together, but I do try to keep them each on their own sides of the lunch bag when I do.

-- Are you really allowed to send peanuts and peanut butter in you daughter’s lunches?
-It’s not allowed at my child’s school – what can I pack instead?
+6. Are you really allowed to send peanuts and peanut butter in your daughter’s lunches?
+It’s not allowed at my child’s school—what can I pack instead?

-Our entire school used to be nut-free, but last year they changed it to just one “nut-free class” per grade level.
-And this is actually the first school year I have not had a child in a nut-free class so it is the first time since my kids started elementary school that I can freely send peanuts, peanut butter, tree nuts, etc. – so, yes, I do just that.
-And just for the record, when we were in the nut-free class I took it very seriously and miraculously never “goofed” or forgot – but outside of those designated classrooms the school has given us no reason to believe there is an issue with us sending products containing peanuts or tree nuts.
+Our entire school used to be nut-free, but a few years ago they changed it to just one “nut-free class” per grade level.
+When they were attending that school during that change, it was the first time I did not have a child in a nut-free class so it was the first time since my kids started elementary school that I could freely send peanuts, peanut butter, tree nuts, etc.—so, yes, I did just that.
+And just for the record, when we were in the nut-free class I took it very seriously and miraculously never “goofed” or forgot—but outside of those designated classrooms, the school never gave us a reason to believe there was an issue with us sending products containing peanuts or tree nuts.

 – Sunflower seed butter (be sure to check the package to make sure it wasn’t manufactured in a facility that also processes peanuts or tree nuts)

 – Cream cheese